-- Paying contributions – You may have to pay contributions towards your debts if your annual income is over a certain amount ($54,736.50 for a person with no dependents as at January 2017 – see www.afsa.gov.au for latest amount).
+- Paying contributions – You may have to pay contributions towards your debts if your annual income is over a certain amount ($$59,031.70 (after tax) for a person with no dependents as at May 2020 – see www.afsa.gov.au for latest amount).

 - Not all debts included – You will not be released from all types of debt.
-For example, you will not be released from court fines, most HELP debts and student loans, Child Support debts, family law maintenance payments or debts incurred by fraud.
+For example, you will not be released from court fines, council rates, penalties and fines imposed by a court, most HELP/HECS-type debts and student loans, Child Support debts, family law maintenance payments or debts incurred by fraud.
 You will still have to pay these debts.
 You will also not be released from unliquidated debts (See below).

 - Employment Restrictions – You may not be able to continue working in some professions or licensed trades.